-Petaluma Gap Wine Region and Appellation
+AVA Wines of Sonoma County: Petaluma Gap Wine Region

 Cline Family Cellars' Catapult Ranch Vineyard

-Newly designated in 2018, the Petaluma Gap is among the growing number of appellations to earn American Viticultural Area (AVA) status based more on climate and topography than ‘political boundaries’ on existing maps.
+Newly designated in 2018, the Petaluma Gap is among the growing number of appellations to earn American Viticultural Area (AVA) status based more on climate and topography than “political boundaries” on existing maps.
 It’s also one of the few Sonoma County appellations that cross county lines: Sonoma County shares the southern portion of the Petaluma Gap with neighboring Marin County.

-Grapes grow on 4,000 acres within the appellation, which spans 202,476 acres overall and was approved as Sonoma County’s 18th AVA on Dec.
+Grapes grow on 4,000 acres within the appellation, which spans 202,476 acres overall, and was approved as Sonoma County’s 18th AVA on Dec.
 7, 2017, effective Jan.
 8, 2018.

 The Why of the Gap